michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0054.md

 - n: reverent petition to a deity
 - v: write a petition for something to somebody; request formally and in writing
 ### Family
-petition: petitionary, petitioned, petitioner, petitioning, petitions+;petitioner: petitioners
+- petition: petitionary, petitioned, petitioner, petitioning, petitions+
+- petitioner: petitioners
 ### Examples
 - A handful of other states’ petitions reached the U.S.
 - Hoang, a mother of three who worked at the salon for nearly a decade, organized 30 workers to sign a petition opposing the new classification.